shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-with-hardhat.md

     // Function modifiers are used to modify the behaviour of a function.
     // When "onlyOwner" modifier is added to a function, only the owner of this smart contract can execute that function. modifier onlyOwner {
-        // verifying that the owner is same as the one who called the functioon. require(msg.sender == owner, "Only owner callable");
+        // Verifying that the owner is same as the one who called the function. require(msg.sender == owner, "Only owner callable");

-        // this is called the "nerge wildcard".
+        // This underscore character is called the "merge wildcard".
         // It will be replaced with the body of the function (to which we added the modifier), _;
     }